MohamedHossam2004/giu-carpool-client/README.md

 # GIU Carpool Client

-This is the client application for the GIU Carpool system, built with Next.js and TypeScript.
+This is the client application for the GIU Carpool system, built on microservices with Next.js, TypeScript, and Kafka for inter-service communication.

 ## Getting Started